-Saint Francis Medical Center College of Nursing offers an undergraduate program that leads to a baccalaureate degree in nursing (BSN).
-The program continues over a 100-year history and tradition of excellence in nursing education.
-The BSN program prepares men and women for the practice of professional nursing.
+Saint Francis Medical Center College of Nursing is a single purpose institution offering an undergraduate program that leads to a baccalaureate degree in nursing (BSN).
+The program continues a 100-year tradition of excellence in nursing education, preparing men and women for the practice of professional nursing.

-The curriculum for the BSN program consists of 124 semester hours of coursework.
-The hours are divided into 59 hours of liberal arts and sciences courses at an accredited college or university of the student's choice, and 65 hours of study in the nursing major at the College of Nursing.
+The curriculum for the BSN program consists of 124 semester hours of coursework, plus mostly on-campus clinical experiences.
+The classroom requirements include 59 hours of liberal arts and sciences courses (achieved at an accredited college or university of the student's choice) and 65 hours of study in the nursing major at the College of Nursing.

 Courses required in the pre-nursing sequence prepare the student for the study of the nursing major.
 Upon graduation, students are eligible to write the national licensure examination for practice as a professional registered nurse.

-OSF HealthCare Saint Francis Medical Center is the primary clinical site.
-OSF Saint Francis is an academic medical center affiliated with the University of Illinois College of Medicine at Peoria.
+OSF HealthCare Saint Francis Medical Center, an academic medical center affiliated with the University of Illinois College of Medicine Peoria, is the primary clinical site.
+OSF Saint Francis is located next door to the College of Nursing.

-A Level I Trauma Center and tertiary medical center with the OSF Children's Hospital of Illinois, OSF Saint Francis is also recognized for its quality nursing care having earned Magnet Recognition Status from the American Nurses' Credentialing Commission.
+A Level I Trauma Center and tertiary medical center with the OSF HealthCare Children's Hospital of Illinois, OSF Saint Francis also is recognized for its quality nursing care, having earned Magnet Recognition Status from the American Nurses' Credentialing Commission.
+In 2019, OSF Saint Francis won the ANCC Magnet Prize Sponsored by Cerner.

 In addition to the nursing clinical at OSF Saint Francis, students also gain experiences at four local health departments, the Human Service Center, agencies of the Catholic Social Services and various other community agencies.